-Through our product and market interventions more of Rs.
+Through our product and market interventions more than 1.5 million farmers realize a net income increase of Rs.
 120 billion every year.

 At Engro, we are proud of our can-do attitude which continues to fuel our strategic decisions.
-In order to which can offer a viable solution to the pressing energy
+In order to effectively combat gas supply restraints, Engro has decided to expand in the domain of LNG imports which can offer a viable solution to the pressing energy